ErwanDB/Project-Week-5-Your-Own-Project/your-project/README.md

 ## Questions & Hypotheses
 - How many songs can be played with a beginner level ?
 - What chords do you need to learn ?
-- What is the proportion of songs that can played with those chords ?
+- What is the proportion of songs that can be played with those chords ?

 ## Dataset
 To conduct this project, I used a web site called [Ultimate-Guitar](https://www.ultimate-guitar.com) where you can find more than 600 000 guitar tabs.
 There are actually tabs for ukulele as well and other instruments.
 I personally use this website when I'm looking for a tab.